matthewhall78/hello-world/coverLetter.md

 * Built relationships of trust with the Mining Association of BC and the BC Business Council for the work that we are doing

 ## Managing budgets, contracts and expenditures ensuring compliance with fiscal parameters and the prudent use of financial resources: _14 years experience_
-**Funding Sources, Salaries and Budget Tracking:**
+> 1 year managing funding sources, salaries and budget tracking:

-* 1 year recent experience for the Mines Digital Trust team, being primarily responsible for tracking the budget of staff salary, and contractor funding against an OCIO capital funding approval
+* For the Mines Digital Trust team, I was primarily responsible for tracking the budget of staff salary, and contractor funding against an OCIO capital funding approval
-* Submitting concept case for Telus SIF funding source, and writing the newly modifieid Agile Project Charter that they are using to accommodate the agile team approach
+* I submitted the draft concept case for Telus SIF funding source, and drafted an Agile version of the Project Charter that they are using to accommodate the agile team approach

-**Traditional Project Management:**
+> 9 years project management:

-* 9 years experience in traditional project management and business analysis conducting prioritization of issues based on business value, impact to operations, and cost estimates and tracking work to a budget
+* Conducting prioritization of issues based on business value, impact to operations, and cost estimates and tracking work to a budget
 * I have lead all aspects of contract management and procurement processes

-**Agile Product Management:**
+> 5 years in Agile product management:

-* 5 years experience creating product roadmaps linked to the overall product vision to deliver a solution based on user needs.
-I link the biweekly planning goals to the overall product vision.
-I revise the plans biweekly based on user feedback and adapt the plan to those changing requirements
+* Creating product roadmaps linked to the overall product vision to deliver a solution based on user needs
+* I linked the biweekly planning goals to the overall product vision
+* I revised the plans biweekly based on user feedback and adapted the plan to those changing requirements
-* 5 years experience tracking the effort of tasks and calculating the team velocity by which they complete work
+* Tracked the effort of tasks and calculated the team velocity by which they complete work
 	* Used those velocity statistics to plan future product delivery increments
 	* The team costs are monitored and tracked
 	* The costs are linked to the individual products we are building in order to calculate the total cost of ownerships for each piece of software we develop
 	* Total cost of ownership is used in break even analysis and return on investment calculations
-* 5 years experience (2 years and a scrum master and 3 years as a product owner) creating and prioritizing backlog items in the form of user stories linked to the value to delivery to users
+* Created and prioritized backlog items in the form of user stories linked to the value to delivery to users with an awareness of the average cost per story point
-* Over the past 5 years working on Agile projects I have formally identified and tracks value metrics used to report out on project success and return on investment and maintain realtime dashboards of those performance metrics
+* I have formally identified and tracked value metrics used to report out on project success and return on investment and maintain realtime dashboards of those performance metrics
 * All this to ensure the prudent use of financial resources

 ## Leadership in digital initiatives: _4 years experience_